losizm/little-sql/README.md

 so, you proceed to get values from the result set.
 When you're done, you close the result set and statement.

-With **little-sql**, ditch the ceremony.
-Get straight to the point.
+With **little-sql**, ditch the ceremony and get straight to the point.

 ```scala
 val user: Option[User] = connector.withConnection { conn =>